xxiaoweii/tp/docs/UserGuide.md

 - Courses can be any of the courses offered by NUS.

-- Inputs for course is **case-sensitive** (i.e `CS2100`, `cs2100` and `Cs2100`
+- Inputs for course are **case-sensitive** (i.e `CS2100`, `cs2100` and `Cs2100`
 will be recognised as the different courses)

-- Courses can be added without the tutorial classes but tutorial classes must be added with a course (see Example 2 below for more details).
+- Courses can be added without the tutorial class but tutorial class must be added with a course (see Example 2 below for more details).

-- Multiple tutorial classes added to the same course need to be separated by hyphen (`-`) (COURSECODE/TUT1-TUT2-...).
+- Multiple tutorial classes for the same course are to be added separately (i.e To add T12 and Lab30 class for CS2100, it has to be added like this: `CS2100/T12, CS2100/Lab30`)

+- Input for tutorial is **case-sensitive** (i.e `CS2100/T21 and CS2100/t21 will be recognised as different tutorials)

 - Please use a comma (`,`) to separate the different roles, contacts and courses.